PetterFogel/loading-screen-animations/README.md

 # loading-screen-animations

-## A project to make different loading screen animations, made with javascript.
+## A project to make different loading screen animations, made with typescript.